 Icon Explanation

 Warning!
 Risk of death or personal injury.

 Warning!
 Risk of Cross-contamination.

-A Warning!
+Warning!
 Risk of electric shock.

-Icon Explanation Warning!
+Warning!
 Hot surface, risk of burns.

 Warning!
-Flammable material, risk of fire. Â Caution!
-Risk of equipment damage, loss of data, extra work, or unexpected results.
-MR Unsafe.
-The device should not enter a magnetic resonance (MI environment, such as an MRI scanner room. i Note Information that may be valuable but is not of critical importance, tips.
-6 Reference Reference to other manuals with additional information on a specific topic.
+Flammable material, risk of fire.

+Icon Explanation Caution!
+Risk of equipment damage, loss of data, extra work, or unexpected MR Unsafe.
+The device should not enter a magnetic resonance (MR) er ronment, such as an MRI scanner room. i Note Information that may be valuable but is not of critical importance, tips.
+L Reference Reference to other manuals with additional information on a specific topic.